Beaver Falls Home Rule Charter Study

 After writing the charter, the Commission will host events and communicate in as many ways as possible to answer questions, receive feedback, and educate the puublic about this effort.

-We the residents of Beaver Falls VOTE on the November ballot!
+We the residents of Beaver Falls voted YES on the November ballot!